 Online Brings the configured SQL Server services online.
 Offline Takes the configured SQL Server services offline.
-Monitor Queries the Service Control Manager (SCM) for the status of configured SQL Server services.
+Monitor Monitors the status of the configured SQL Server services.
+The agent queries the Service Control Manager (SCM) for the status of configured services.
 Clean Forcibly stops the configured SQL Server services.
+Cleans up after a resource fails to come online, fails to go offline, or fails to detect as ONLINE when resource is in an ONLINE state.